pushpa2701/hello-world/README.md

 Hello All

-I am pushparaj, just want to learn the github overview and process.
+I am Pushparaj, just want to learn the github overview and process.

+Good news is that I have integrated the Git and Slack.

 Thanks.